Vibrant and Warm Destination

 Paddle a rented canoe or kayak on Class II rapids at Hillsborough River State Park, 15402 N. US 301, or bask in the sun on the poolside lawn and cool off in the 1/2-acre swimming pool.
 Catch some bass, bream and catfish in the river, or just gaze at the bucolic view from a 1938 suspension bridge; phone (813) 987-6771 for information.

-Other DiversionsFor enthusiasts of trapshooting (a type of clay pigeon shooting), the Tampa Bay Sporting Clays, 10514 Ehren Cutoff in Land O' Lakes, offers 260 acres of courses through palmetto and pine woods with one five-stand sporting clay and three wireless eight-station courses.
+Other Fun Things to DoFor enthusiasts of trapshooting (a type of clay pigeon shooting), the Tampa Bay Sporting Clays, 10514 Ehren Cutoff in Land O' Lakes, offers 260 acres of courses through palmetto and pine woods with one five-stand sporting clay and three wireless eight-station courses.
 There's also a 3D stationary archery course with 15 stations; phone (813) 929-6200.

-SightseeingTampa Bay CityPASS includes Busch Gardens Tampa, Clearwater Marine Aquarium, The Florida Aquarium and Tampa’s Lowry Park Zoo.
-Also included are option tickets for either the Chihuly Collection or MOSI (Museum of Science & Industry).
+Tampa SightseeingTampa Bay CityPASS grants you discounted admission to most of the fun places to go in the region.
+It includes Busch Gardens Tampa Bay, Clearwater Marine Aquarium, The Florida Aquarium and ZooTampa at Lowry Park.
+Also included is an option ticket either the Chihuly Collection or MOSI (Museum of Science & Industry).

 CityPASS ticket booklets may be purchased at any participating attraction and are valid for 9 consecutive days once the first ticket is used.
-Ticket booklets for 2018-2019 can be activated (first used) any time and expire on February 28, 2020.
-The Tampa Bay CityPASS booklets will save visitors 52 percent compared to purchasing individual tickets to the included attractions.
+Each Tampa Bay CityPASS saves visitors half off the cost of purchasing individual tickets to the included attractions.
 Credit cards accepted vary with the vendor.
-Tampa Bay CityPASS is also available online, or phone (208) 787-4300 or (888) 330-5008.
+If you wish to purchase ahead of your trip, Tampa Bay CityPASS booklets and mobile tickets are also available online.
+Phone (208) 787-4300 or (888) 330-5008.

 Tampa in 3 DaysThree days is barely enough time to get to know any major destination.
 But AAA travel editors suggest these activities to make the most of your time in Tampa.